Abortion-friendly states prep for more patients if Roe falls

 “Its location and geography were the original reason that drew us to Carbondale, but the incredible heart of the Carbondale community is what led us to know we had found a second home for CHOICES,” Pepper said in announcing the plan last week.

-The Supreme Court is expected to rule next month in a case directly challenging Roe.
+The Supreme Court is expected to rule in the coming months in a case directly challenging Roe.
 Justices heard arguments in December over a 2018 Mississippi law to ban most abortions after 15 weeks.
 The court has allowed states to regulate but not ban abortion before the point of viability, around 24 weeks.

 Diane Derzis owns Mississippi’s only abortion clinic, Jackson Women’s Health Organization.
 She told The Associated Press that the clinic, also known as the Pink House, will close if Roe is overturned because Mississippi has a “trigger” law to automatically prohibit abortion.